Howl-0921/HelloGitHub/README.md

 # HelloGitHub
-this is my first GitHub repostory，and i hereby create this file as a keepsake.
+this is my first GitHub repository，and i hereby create this file as a keepsake.